Wondering How Big Your Puppy or Kitten Is Gonna Get?

-Make sure you’ve created an account on The Wildest and added your puppy or kitten to your profile.
+If you want to track your pet’s growth, we’ve made it easy.
+Just create an account on The Wildest and added your puppy or kitten to your profile.
 Then head over to the growth chart tool and start logging weight entries every four weeks until your little kiddo is all grown up.
-The process is easy, and the information invaluable.
+The process is simple, and the information invaluable.

 Don’t take it personally — even if that’s hard to do.

 With great cuteness comes great responsibility.
 A vet breaks down everything you need to know when you bring home a new kitten.

 We love a chonky cat, but here’s what you should know.

 Keep your pup’s weight down, and you could add years to their life.
 What’s better than that?